 where appropriate, and pairs are made by looking for the nearest detection

 in B for every detection in A out to a maximum pairing

 tolerance specified for each survey.
 The default pairing radius is

 usually 2.0 arcsec; for certain programmes - e.g. VMC and VVV,

-the pairing radius is 1.0 arcsec.
-The pairing criterion for
+the pairing radius is 1.0 arcsec (prior to October 2014 the VMC pairing radius

 each programme is stored in table PROGRAMME in attribute